piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Creating Build Pipelines using the classic editor
 - Creating build pipeline using YAML
 - YAML pipeline structure, the difference between jobs, stages, steps, and tasks
-- Using the build pipeline as a CICD pipeline
+- Creating a multi-stage CICD pipeline
 - variables, triggers, Build properties, agents
+- Publishing and Download Build Artifacts

 ### Day5: Release Pipeline
 #### Note: this is a continuation of the previous video.

-- Publishing build artifacts
 - Automating Deployment with Release Pipelines
 - Continuous delivery using deployment slots to enable **blue-green deployment**
 - Deployment gates such as Query Work Items and Approvals before the prod deployment